nightingaleproject/vrdr-dotnet/README.md

 [![Build Status](https://travis-ci.org/nightingaleproject/csharp-fhir-death-record.svg?branch=master)](https://travis-ci.org/nightingaleproject/csharp-fhir-death-record)

 # csharp-fhir-death-record
 This repository includes C# code for producing and consuming the preliminary version of the Standard Death Record (SDR) Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR).
 [Click here to view the generated FHIR IG](https://nightingaleproject.github.io/fhir-death-record).
-This code also includes support for converting FHIR SDRs to and from the Inter-Jurisdictional Exchange (IJE) Mortality format.
+This code also includes support for converting FHIR SDRs to and from the Inter-Jurisdictional Exchange (IJE) Mortality format **(Under Active Development - Currently Experimental!)**.

 ## Project Organization

 ### FhirDeathRecord
 This directory contains a FHIR Death Record library for consuming and producing Standard Death Records.
-This library also includes support for converting to and from the Inter-Jurisdictional Exchange (IJE) Mortality format.
+This library also includes support for converting to and from the Inter-Jurisdictional Exchange (IJE) Mortality format **(Under Active Development - Currently Experimental!)**.

 #### Usage
 You can include the library by referencing it in your project configuration, for example (taken from FhirDeathRecord.CLI):